Can dogs eat carrot cake? Carrot cake made for humans is too sweet and sugary for dogs. Too much can lead to obesity and dental problems.

 In terms of nutrition, carrot cake provides carbohydrates, fat, Vitamin A, calcium, and more.

 In its most plain form, carrot cake is generally safe for dogs as an occasional small treat.
-However, it won’t add anything nutritionally that they don’t already get from their regular diet.
+But, it won’t add anything nutritionally that dogs don’t already get from their regular diet.

 If you’re looking to give your dog carrot cake, there are plenty of recipes that are safer than standard human ones.